LamSut/W0rm/README.md

 ## Configuration

-The .env file is essential for storing sensitive configuration details like API keys, database credentials, and other secrets.
-Here's how to create one:

 * Create a new file named .env in your project root directory (the same directory as your composer.json file).
 * Inside the .env file, define your environment variables using the following syntax: